bzimmer/gravl/README.md

 **gravl** package provides clients for activty-related services and an extensible analysis framework for activities.

 The purpose of the package is to provide easy access to activity, weather, and geo services useful for either planning or analyzing activities.
-The package is split into a few top level compenents: `providers`, `analysis`, and `commands`.
+The package is split into a few top level compenents:
+* `providers`

-The `providers` package is responsible for communicating with services and aims to use a consistent approach to APIs and models.
+  * a library for communicating with services and aims to use a consistent approach to APIs and models
+* `analysis`

-The `analysis` package is responsible for running analyzers on Strava data.
+  * a library for running [analyzers](docs/analyzers.md) on Strava activities

-The `commands` package contains all the commands for the cli.
+* `store`
+  * a library for storing Strava activity data, generally locally through `buntdb` or a file but also capable of interacting with Strava directly
+* `eval`
+  * a flexible evaluation library useful for dynamic filtering, grouping, and evaluating of Strava activities
+* `commands`
+  * the commands used by the cli (see the [manual](docs/commands.md) for many more examples)

 ## Activity clients
 * [Strava](https://strava.com)